trozware/ZonePet/ReadMe.md

 ### Version History

+- v 1.4.1: **ZonePet** will not try to summon a pet if you are in a vehicle or on a flight.
 - v 1.4.0:
   - Better selection if you only have a few pets from the zone.
   - Improved handling of slash commands.